|

 exception handler to handle the exception.

-The machine state of the thread in which the exception occurred is saved in a CONTEXT structure.
-This information (called the context record) enables the system to continue execution at the point of the exception if
+The machine state of the thread in which the exception occurred is saved in a

 the exception is successfully handled.
 The description of the exception (called

-the exception record) is saved in an EXCEPTION_RECORD structure.
+EXCEPTION_RECORD structure.
 Because it stores the machine-dependent information of the context

 record separately from the machine-independent information of the exception